avinashbest/data-structure-iit-kanpur/README.md

 #### Height of a Node:

-- The height of a node is the number of edges from the node to the deepest leaf (i.e,he longest path fromt he node to a leaf node).
+- The height of a node is the number of edges from the node to the deepest leaf (i.e,the longest path from the node to a leaf node).

 #### Depth of a Node: